 - Doctoral Programs

 CIE Scholarship Information

-The Creativity, Innovation, and Entrepreneurship (CIE) Scholars Program is a distinguished initiative developed to recognize and engage the top graduate students at OSU.
-Each year, up to 22 outstanding students from graduate programs across campus are chosen based on an application and interview process.
+The Creativity, Innovation, and Entrepreneurship (CIE) Scholars program is a distinguished initiative developed to recognize and engage the top graduate students at OSU.
+Each semester, a small group of outstanding students from graduate programs across campus are chosen based on an application and interview process.
 Each student admitted to the class will receive a scholarship, which amount will be announced each semester.
-Selection criteria include previous academic performance and achievements, leadership experiences, extracurricular or community engagement activity, and unique life accomplishments.
+Selection criteria include previous academic performance and achievements, leadership experiences, extracurricular or community engagement activity and unique life accomplishments.
 Graduate students with academic interests in any discipline are welcome to apply.

 The CIE Values

 The CIE Scholars program is intended to recognize and celebrate the best.
 The core values that underlie this program are excellence, innovativeness, creativity, responsibility for change, engagement in one’s surroundings, personal integrity and strong moral character.
 These values are central to all aspects of the CIE program.

 To be eligible to serve as a CIE Scholar, students must be enrolled in a graduate level program at OSU.
 Student participation has ranged from Master’s of Science, MBA, MSE and PhD candidates.
 Both full- and part-time students are considered, but students must be available to actively participate and complete group work.
 No academic prerequisites are required for the class.
 However, the student should have adequate evidence of significant academic accomplishments.